ocaml/ocaml.org/data/tutorials/guides/rs_02_comparison_of_standard_containers.md

 * accessing character `i`: _O(1)_
 * finding an element: _O(n)_

-## Set and Map: immutable trees
+## Set and Map: Immutable Trees
-Like lists, these are immutable and they may share some subtrees.
-They are a good solution for keeping older versions of sets of items.
+Like lists, these are immutable, and they may share some subtrees.
+These trees are a good solution for keeping older versions of sets of items.

 * "adding" an element: _O(log n)_
 * returning the number of elements: _O(n)_
 * finding an element: _O(log n)_

-Sets and maps are very useful in compilation and meta-programming, but in other situations hash tables are often more appropriate (see below).
+Sets and maps are very useful in compilation and metaprogramming, but in other situations, hash tables are often more appropriate (see below).

-## Hashtbl: automatically growing hash tables
+## Hashtbl: Automatically Growing Hash Tables
-Ocaml hash tables are mutable data structures, which are a good solution for storing (key, data) pairs in one single place.
+OCaml hash tables are mutable data structures, which are a good solution for storing (key, data) pairs in one single place.

 * adding an element: _O(1)_ if the initial size of the table is larger